 The trees considered significant within the context of the development are numbered and assigned a prefix of 'T' or 'G' to describe whether they are an individual or a group, and 'S' or 'H' for a shrub or hedge.
-Using this identification number, further information for each tree/group can be he survey schedule. ich nee/group can be Cat.
+Using this identification number, further information for each tree/group can be found within the survey schedule.

+found within the he survey schedule. - 3 1 Cat.
 A Category A : High or exceptional aboricultural, landscape or ecological value.
 (Worthy of being a material constraint.)
 Cat.
-B Category B : Moderate arboricultural, landscap or ecological value.
+B Category B : Modera arboricultural, landsca or ecological value.
 (Worthy of being a material constraint.)
 Cat.
 C Category C : Low quality or small in size.
 (Not worthy of being a material constraint.)
 Cat.
-U Category U : Such poor quality or condition that renders it unsuitable for retention.
-(Not worthy or being a material
+U Category U : Such po quality or condition the renders it unsuitable for retention.
+(Not worthy